Paying the Duty

 on their behalf.

-Solicitors, accountants and other agents filing returns on behalf of their clients must nominate their 'Firm's Client Account' when setting up the RDI.
+Solicitors, accountants and other agents or advisors filing returns on behalf of their clients must nominate their 'Firm's Client Account' when setting up the RDI.
 All Stamp Duty payments will be taken from this account.
 If Stamp Duty is overpaid, Revenue will make all refunds validly claimed by the filer to this account.

 Help to complete a return

 For help in completing the various fields on the online return, you should click on Form Help icon in the top left corner of each screen of the return.
 In addition, you should read the help guide on completing a return online.